Rugved-Patil/RP-Guest-Management/README.md

 The database gets created and migrated automatically the first time you run the app.
 If you'd rather not enter everything by hand, the Data Tools page has a sample data seeder that fills it with realistic demo data.

-## Known limitations (v1)
+## Known limitations

-A few things are left out on purpose for this version, not things that got missed:
+A few things are left out on purpose, not things that got missed:
-- No login or user accounts, the app is single-session with no roles
-- No authentication or access control
+- Passwords are plain text and shared across every account of a given role -- fine for a local demo, not something a real system would ever do
+- No signup flow -- accounts are pre-loaded only, matching the v2 plan's "pre-loaded accounts, no self-registration" decision
+- Role-gating relies on which pages get handed to `st.navigation()` for the current role, plus a same-purpose check at the top of each page (see `require_role()` in `utils/auth.py`) -- not real security, just enough to keep each role looking at the right thing in a local demo
 - No automated email or QR delivery, ticket codes are shown on screen and shared manually
 - Check-in is typed-code only, no camera-based QR scanning
 - No payment or booking integration